 Based on our data, we created a typical (and hypothetical) MBA class of 500 students and looked at the previous degrees earned by each member.
 Nearly half—or 245—majored in business, with the most common specialties being finance, accounting, or marketing.

-Arts majors made up the next largest cohort, with 120 students in the class of 500 having a background in the social sciences, humanities, or fine arts.
-The most common arts majors were economics and political science; the class also included a wide range of majors in the humanities.
+Liberal arts majors made up the next largest cohort, with 120 students in the class of 500 having a background in the social sciences, humanities, or fine arts.
+The most common liberal arts majors were economics and political science; the class also included a wide range of majors with humanities degrees.
 Engineering and science majors made up a smaller share of this typical MBA class, with fewer than 100 students coming from these backgrounds.

-Over the years, business has become a more popular major overall, according to the National Center for Education Statistics.
-In 1971, the business major accounted for approximately 14% of bachelor’s degrees earned, but the percentage has risen since then.
-Since 2000, business majors have made up more than 20% of bachelor’s degrees earned in the United States.
+Over the years, Business has become a more popular major overall, according to the National Center for Education Statistics.
+In 1971, the business major accounted for approximately 14% of bachelor’s degrees earned, but that percentage has risen since then.
+Since 2000, 20% of undergraduate degrees earned in the United States were business majors.
 One reason for the increase is that it’s viewed as a practical major for job readiness—and has increasingly become the default choice for many students.

 However, as MBA admissions officers seek to build classes with diverse skill sets, applicants with backgrounds other than business are often more in demand.
 As reported in a 2012 story by Bloomberg, “The fastest-growing segment of bachelor’s degree holders applying to MBA programs is anathema to some top admissions officers: former business majors.”